 What affects consumer decisions?

 Here, we need to mention several important elements.
 As it happens, the first thing that you ought to consider is… your customer’s mood.
-That’s true; a customer who is happy will more likely buy something from you than one that’s sad or depressed.
+That’s true; a happy customer will more likely buy something from you than one who’s sad or depressed.
 Frequently, upset people are more eager to analyse all the pros and cons of the offer and are restrained when it comes to spending money.

 The decoy effect